 - Great dose of vitamin C

-Ingredients and substitutions for ginger turmeric glowing shots
+Ingredients and substitutions for ginger turmeric wellness shots

-- Fresh turmeric: fresh is better than dried for this recipe.
-You will find fresh turmeric in most grocery stores, it has the shape of a root, similar to fresh ginger.
+- Fresh turmeric root: fresh turmeric is better than powdered turmeric for this recipe.
+You will find fresh turmeric in most grocery stores.
+It has the shape of a root, similar to fresh ginger.

-- Fresh ginger: you will also need fresh ginger and not the powdery kind.
+- Fresh ginger root: you will also need fresh ginger and not ginger powder.

 - Spices: black pepper and cayenne pepper, for a nice kick and stimulating effect.